FrancoVazza/JULIA/tutorial.md

 - use @fastmath in front of operations (but always check for mathematical consistenty of results as this involves approximations)
 - don't use temporary arrays

+# SWITCH TO JULIA v1.0

+To add Packages: we now enter the "Pkg REPL" by doing
+- ]
+- add HDF5   etc